texstudio-org/texstudio/utilities/manual/source/background.md

 TeXstudio allows the user to adapt the menu, see [how to configure the Menu](configuration.md#configuring-the-menu-advanced-option).

-One way of doing this is by loading a definition file via the script command `loadManageMenu`.
+One way of doing this is by loading a definition file via the script command `loadManagedMenu`.
 Its format is described here.

 The definition file is an xml file, general description of xml can be found on the internet.